MTDL9/vim-verbosity/README.md

 | `goV`   | `:VerbosityOpenLast`  | Opens last/current verbose output in a vertical split |
 | `doV`   | `:VerbosityDeleteAll` | Deletes all Verbosity generated log files             |

-Enable and toggle mappings can be prefixed with a number (e.g. `12[oV`) to set a specific verbose level.
+Enable and toggle mappings and commands can be prefixed with a number (e.g.
+`12[oV` or `:3VerbosityEnable`) to set a specific verbose level.
 This level will be treated as the new default level for the rest of the session.

 ## Installation